dejwk/janet/doc/Manual.md

 libraries.
 The exact way of building shared libraries depends on an operating system and on a compiler.
 Also, there are many different valid strategies for packaging native code into libraries.
 Making these choices and building native libs is still on you.

+For the most part, JANET does not understand your native code.
+It only does cursory parsing to detect high-level constructs like comments, blocks, and paired parentheses.
+It makes certain things simpler - e.g. you don't need to provide paths to resolve the includes - but it also introduces some constraints on the native code you write, and some weirdness in the operator syntax.
+(In contrast, JANET does analyze all your Java code semantically, so it is much smarter about it than about your native code).

 ## Preliminaries